Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/reporting-and-visualization-controls/tree-map/properties.md

 <tr>

-<td><span style="FONT-WEIGHT: normal">Colorizer Type</td>
+<td>Colorizer Type</td>

 <td>

-<span style="FONT-WEIGHT: normal">The type of colorizer to use for this group, to automatically calculate a color for each box based on its size.
+The type of colorizer to use for this group, to automatically calculate a color for each box based on its size.

 **Desaturation**